avinashchavan1/vendingmachine-backend/README.md

 ## Endpoints
 ### Admin
 -  #### /admin/topup  - POST
-This tops up the ingredints if exits or else it adds them
+This tops up the ingredints if exits or else it adds the
 ```
 body:
 {